Reading Time: 4 minutes

 3. Mechanics (spelling, punctuation, grammar)

-4. Vocabulary (the use of correct and appropriate words, variety of words)
+4. Vocabulary (the use of correct and appropriate words, a variety of words)

 Mechanics

-The mechanics of writing mainly refers to grammar, spelling and punctuation.
+The mechanics of writing mainly refer to grammar, spelling and punctuation.
 Accuracy in these three aspects of language is desirable in written communication.

 • Grammar

-A person who is unsure of the norms of English mostly stumbles when he or she fails to comprehend its grammar.
-Grammar, in a sense, is a combination of syntax and morphology.
+A person unsure of the norms of English mostly stumbles when they fail to comprehend its grammar.
+Grammar is a combination of syntax and morphology.
 It tells us how to organise words, phrases and clauses into meaningful communication.

 • Spelling

-Another major area of confusion is spelling.
+Another central area of need for clarification is spelling.
 This can gradually be resolved by familiarising oneself with a dictionary, consistent reading and diligent writing.

 • Punctuation